 The appointed Deans have Faculty executive roles covering research, teaching, academic structures and academic processes, as well as delegated authority from the Vice-Chancellor to manage University resources and to implement Faculty plans, University policies and priorities.

-Convocation meets twice yearly.
+The entire membership of Convocation is invited to general meetings (known as Ordinary Meetings) twice yearly to receive an update on the University's activities.
 Under section 31 of the University Act all amendments to statutes must be referred to Convocation for review before they can be submitted to the Governor in Executive Council for approval, and subsequent advertisement in the Government Gazette.

 A simple diagrammatic representation of the University's governance structure lays out how the various units interact with each other.